 - Now would also be a good time to quit drinking and smoking.
 Tobacco use has adverse effects on your growing baby.
 It will increase your baby’s heart rate and may also increase the risk of stillbirth and miscarriage.

-- You should also adopt a healthy diet rich in iron, vitamin C, calcium and protein.
+- You should also adopt a healthy diet rich in iron, healthy fats, vitamin C, calcium and protein.

 By the beginning of the fourth week, your uterus is a flurry of activity.
 The zygote (morula) arrives at the uterus, and, at this point, it is called a blastocyst.
 The blastocyst then implants itself in your uterine wall, which becomes its new home where it will grow for the rest of your pregnancy.